Overview

 The Challenge

 The initial design combined preset modes and custom creation on a single page.
-This conflated configuration with execution, making the interface feel cluttered and the workflow unclear.
+This conflated configuration with execution, making the workflow feel cluttered and unclear.

 The Solution: